deepset-ai/haystack-home/content/blog/using-gradient-models-with-haystack/index.md

 One of the more cumbersome aspects of creating LLM applications is model management.
 Especially in cases where we need to fine-tune, host, and scale the models ourselves.
 In this case, having options at hand can be great.
 Today, we’ve expanded the Haystack 2.0 ecosystem with a new integration that can help you with just that

 [Gradient](https://gradient.ai) is an LLM development platform that offers web APIs for fine-tuning, embeddings, and inference on state-of-the-art open-source models.
-In this article, let’s tave a look at the new Gradient integration for Haystack, and how you can use it in your retrieval-augmented generative pipelines.
+In this article, let’s take a look at the new Gradient integration for Haystack, and how you can use it in your retrieval-augmented generative pipelines.

 > You can find [an example Colab here](https://colab.research.google.com/drive/1CQZoKrU0AM3bJtWcAicYA2q5FTu-nPJj?usp=sharing), which uses embedding and generative models from Gradient for a RAG pipeline on Notion pages.